S. P. Charan

-Sripathi Panditharadhyula Charan, credited as S. P. Charan, is an Indian playback singer and actor works predominantly works in Tamil cinema and Telugu cinema.
+Sripathi Panditharadhyula Balasubrahmanyam Charan, credited as S. P. B. Charan, is an Indian playback singer and actor who works predominantly works in Tamil cinema and Telugu cinema.

 He is the son of the singer S. P. Balasubrahmanyam.
 He first worked as a playback singer in Tamil and Telugu.
 He made his acting debut in Maha Edabidangi (1999) and is best known for his performance in the Saroja (2008).
 He has established the film production company Capital Film Works, and produced Chennai 600028 (2007), Aaranya Kaandam (2012) and others.

 Early life

-Charan was born to the singer S. P. Balasubrahmanyam and his wife Savitri in a Telugu family.
+Sripathi Panditaradhyula Charan was born to the singer S. P. Balasubrahmanyam and his wife Savitri in a Telugu family on 7 January 1972.
 He was raised in Chennai, India.
 He studied at Asan Memorial School, Chennai, where actor Ajith Kumar also studied and was a school friend.
-He received a bachelor's degree in Business Administration from Pace University in New York, United States in 1994 and completed a two-year course in film and television.
+He received a bachelor's degree in business administration from Pace University in New York, United States in 1994 and completed a two-year course in film and television.